IBM/protect-webapp-using-runtime-container-security/README.md

    ***(vii) API Service Protection***

-   The vulnerable application exposes an API that gives access to the uploaded files.
+   The `DVWA` application exposes an API that gives access to the uploaded files.
 An user may try to download or execute the file to get some important information.
 This policy will detect any invocation to the API.

    Add a sensor for detecting forbidden api access:
    * Sensor name - sensor.forbidden.api